 Satisfied that I had done all I could do, I sent an gmail telling two thirty-something American reporters that I had arrived and the address of the casa particular where I would be staying.
 I doubted they’d have a reason to contact me before we met in the tobacco farming valley of Vinales, where they were beginning a three week trip reporting on burgeoning eco and adventure sports in Cuba.
 I had international cell, of course, but reception was spotty in Havana and I was relying on scarce public WiFi.
 We’d be climbing the limestone cliffs around Vinales, and etiquette dictated communicating before necessary, to touch base.
 I sent a WhatsApp to an alleged climbing guide, a reticent young dude of Spanish decent whose father was a farmer in Vinales, with a similar message, though omitting the address of my casa.

-As a side gig in San Diego, I led succinct mountaineering expeditions and trained novice climbers on one-day excursions in Southern California, to stay fit and because I enjoy leading small teams over mountains.
-I was attached to Front Range Climbing out of Fort Collins, Colorado, near The Garden of the Gods, and though I barely made any money, I was able to write off plane tickets and climbing gear for each year’s taxes, so my hobby paid for itself.
+As a side gig in San Diego, I led day long rock climbing trips to Mission Gorge, Tahquitz, and Joshua Tree; and succinct mountaineering expeditions in areas like the California Palisades and Nepali Himalayas.
+I didn’t make much money, but saved on gym memberships, and I enjoy leading small teams over remote mountains without communications.
+I was attached to Front Range Climbing out of Fort Collins, Colorado, near The Garden of the Gods, and I was able to write off plane tickets and climbing gear for each year’s taxes, so my hobby paid for itself.
 Front Range covered my liability insurance and secured permits for wilderness areas without me having to deal with bureaucracy.

 One of the quirkiest coincidences about my family is that after 9/11, the Bush Jr. administration cited my grandfather’s testimony in 1966’s Hoffa vs The United States, and Big Daddy’s testimony was part of the foundation built by federal lawyers to justify monitoring cell phone messages of millions of Americans without warrants.
 The marketing team brilliantly called their work The Patriot Act.
 The gist is that Big Daddy’s testimony sent Hoffa to prison, and Hoffa’s team of lawyers fought the testimony based on destroying my grandfather’s character and challenging the government using a walking “bugging device” with no specific goal other than to sniff around and report anything he whiffed that could be used against Hoffa.
 The supreme court only sees a handful of cases from dozens of thousands submitted, and at the time it was rare to have a walking bug used to send someone to jail, and since then it was the predicate for many wire tapping cases against mobsters and CEO’s and other high profile people.
 Decades later, after cell phones and computers and scrubbing software were ubiquitous, Bush’s lawyers locked on to those predicate cases, and The Patriot Act passed and monitored hundreds of millions of cell phones without a warrant with software seeking out words, texts, or phrases of interest, and somehow was used to lock up people in Guantanamo Bay for fifteen years, ironically without a lawyer or phone call.
 Most of the prisoners were still there when I arrived, a couple of hours east of Havana, but not on American soil and therefore, according to another court decision, not applicable to the American Miranda Rights.